How do we create an individual SEND plan?

 How we create an individual SEND plan

 The aim of our provision is to identify and assess special educational needs and disabilities (SEND) and to plan the provision needed for each pupil to achieve his or her best at St Matthew’s Primary School.

 Some SEND pupils may need extra support to achieve their learning potential.
-If this is the case, then we will formulate an IEP (individual education plan) or an IBP (individual behavior plan) in which specific targets will be made to aid the inclusion and progression of your child.
+If this is the case, then we will formulate a My Support Plan (MSP) in which specific targets will be made to aid the inclusion and progression of your child.
 The class teacher will also speak to the child so that their views and what he or she wants to achieve on their learning journey through St Matthew’s Primary School form part of the plan.
 Parents are invited to liaise with teachers so that their views and input are also included and they can express the outcomes they wish for their child.
 Parents will be invites to 3 meetings per year to review these targets with their childs class teacher.
 Progress towards these targets will be communicated with the child and parents regularly.
 The main aim is for the teachers, support staff, parents and pupil to work together to achieve agreed outcomes.